AvinashDalvi89/internetkatta-hashnode/cmb9emk1a000c09jm8ipd5t2x.md

 * **Koti** – The voice of calm in chaos.
 He’s a true community leader who brings in diverse insights from his experience running PyCon India — always calm in chaos.
 Whenever things went haywire, Koti was there with a plan and a laugh.

+* **AJ & Srushith** – The creative minds behind the AI speaker invention visuals that caught everyone’s attention.
+Their imaginative execution and attention to detail brought an extra layer of innovation to the event's design language.

 Thanks also to the [**Konfhub**](https://konfhub.com/) **team**, especially **Hari** and **Ganesh**, for their incredible support in making this event a smooth experience — from handling ticketing operations seamlessly to sharing valuable insights whenever we hit a snag.
 Their behind-the-scenes help played a big part in the overall experience.